 The reception building of Stadelhofen station was built in 1894 by Gustav Wülfke, a student of Gottfried Semper.
-As head of the structural engineering department, Wülfke drew various station buildings for the former Swiss Nordostbahn.
-The typology of the late classicist construction is based on the Tuscan country villas popular at the time.
+As head of the structural engineering department, Wülfke designed various station buildings for the former Swiss Nordostbahn.
+The typology of the late classical building is based on the Tuscan country villas popular at the time.

-In 1924, the building was extended by two axes, the lateral summer shelters were removed; in 1991, the reception building was extensively renovated by Arnold Amsler.
+In 1924, the building was extended by two axes and the summer waiting rooms at the side were removed.
+In 1991, the reception building was extensively renovated by Arnold Amsler.
 Apart from the exterior masonry, no original substance was preserved.
-It was not until 2001 that the building was protected - in conjunction with the passage of Santiago Calatrava.
+It was not until 2001 that the building was listed, in conjunction with the modern Passage of Santiago Calatrava.